Garlic: Culinary

 Inedible or rarely eaten parts of the garlic plant include the "skin" covering each clove and root cluster.
 The papery, protective layers of "skin" over various parts of the plant are generally discarded during preparation for most culinary uses, though in Korea immature whole heads are sometimes prepared with the tender skins intact.
 The root cluster attached to the basal plate of the bulb is the only part not typically considered palatable in any form.

 An alternative is to cut the top off the bulb, coat the cloves by dribbling olive oil (or other oil-based seasoning) over them, and roast them in an oven.
 Garlic softens and can be extracted from the cloves by squeezing the (root) end of the bulb, or individually by squeezing one end of the clove.
-In Korea, heads of garlic are heated over the course of several weeks; the resulting product, called black garlic, is sweet and syrupy, and is exported to the United States, United Kingdom, and Australia.
+In Korea, heads of garlic are heated over the course of several weeks; the resulting product, called black garlic, is sweet and syrupy, and is used in the US, Europe and Australia, either produced domestically or imported.

 Garlic may be applied to different kinds of bread, usually in a medium of butter or oil, to create a variety of classic dishes, such as garlic bread, garlic toast, bruschetta, crostini, and canapé.
 The flavor varies in intensity and aroma with the different cooking methods.
 It is often paired with onion, tomato, or ginger.

 Immature scapes are tender and edible.
 They are also known as "garlic spears", "stems", or "tops".
 Scapes generally have a milder taste than the cloves.
 They are often used in stir frying or braised like asparagus.
 Garlic leaves are a popular vegetable in many parts of Asia.
 The leaves are cut, cleaned, and then stir-fried with eggs, meat, or vegetables.